 I am also concerned that this project may adversely impact rare bat species, such as the northern long-eared bat.
 Please protect habitat for these sensitive species from timbering.

-You can find the full draft Environmental Assessment here.
+You can find the full draft Environmental Assessment here or read the comments we submitted here.
 Click on the red button below to submit your comment and feel free to contact us if you have any questions.

 Write A Letter To Your Representative